google/ldif/README.md

 macos), and that OSMesa static libraries can be linked (on linux).
 If these are satisfied, the sudo line can be commented out.
 Two, it clones the [GAPS](https://github.com/tomfunkhouser/gaps) repository from GitHub, make some changes, and builds it.
-It moves the qview folder into the gaps repository.
+It also moves the qview folder into the gaps repository and modifies the makefiles.
 The `qview` executable is a C++ program written using GAPS to visualize SIF and LDIF representations.
 Finally, the script compiles all necessary GAPS C++ executables, which are called by the python code.
 If this step was successful, running `./gaps_is_installed.sh` should echo `Ready to go!`

 GAPS should compile with no warnings.
 Please report any warnings by opening a GitHub issue- the information would be greatly appreciated.